Ah98lg/YourNotes-app/README.md

-# Next.js Application README
+# YourNotes-App README

-Welcome to the README for [Your Next.js Application Name]!
+Welcome to the README for YourNotes-App!
 This document will guide you through the setup process, explain the project structure, and provide instructions on how to run the application.

 ## Setup Instructions